 Transforming Workplaces: Are you moving with the times?

-Some of the more obvious ways to offload time-consuming tasks lie in the ‘as-a-service’ IT options, ranging from software to entire platforms.
+A strong means of offloading time-consuming tasks lies in ‘as-a-Service’ IT consumption models ranging from software to entire platforms.
 The elephant in the room, though, has been user devices.
 We often see highly-qualified technologists interrupting vital projects to check a problem with a sales rep’s laptop.
 Aside from the flawed economy of having a $90k employee perform simple admin, there is a missed opportunity when focus is lost.
 Managing user devices in-house can be more expensive than many organisations ever realise, and the modern world has an alternative.

-For the IT department, the biggest difference is the zero-touch concept.
-When a user needs a new machine and has obtained the necessary approval, they order through the CloudNow team, choosing from a pre-agreed range of devices.
+For the IT department, the hero is the zero-touch concept.
+When a user needs a new machine and has obtained the necessary approval, they order through the Devices on Demand team, choosing from a pre-agreed range of devices.
 The machine is supplied quickly, pre-loaded with software such as Microsoft 365, and shipped directly to the user (wherever they may be), ready to use straight out of the box.
 If support is needed, they call the dedicated helpline, and this process continues throughout the life of the machine and eventual replacement.
-Updates and security patches are performed remotely, reducing the risk of falling victim to cyber-crime.
+Updates and security patches are performed remotely, keeping staff productive and reducing the risk of cyber-crime.

 If the users are embracing this new order, the IT teams we work with are equally happy.
 Liberated from one of the most tedious parts of the workday, they celebrate the escape from device management by getting to grips with business growth activities.
 They find new ways to work more efficiently, moving the business with the times, they innovate.
 Is it time to get on the fast-track to modern, end-user device management?
 Call our friendly Devices on Demand team today!